Oil Heating – Oil vs LPG

-If the government is to reach its ambitious net zero targets by 2050, it needs to start reducing carbon emissions today.
-For off-grid homes and businesses, switching from oil to LPG or LNG can provide immediate carbon savings while providing the high-grade fuel needed to heat off-grid homes and power off-grid businesses.
+If the government is to reach its ambitious net-zero targets by 2050, it needs to start reducing carbon emissions today.
+For off-grid homes and businesses, switching from oil heating to LPG or LNG can provide immediate carbon savings while providing the high-grade fuel needed to heat off-grid homes and power off-grid businesses.

 We also offer carbon offsetting which provides an answer to reducing the day-to-day emissions we create that can’t be prevented.
 It’s a process where you can compensate your emissions by funding projects that provide sustainable development in communities around the world.

 Visit our oil to gas conversion page today for further information on why you should switch to LPG and the differences between oil vs LPG.

 1 Greenhouse gas reporting: conversion factors 2019 , BEIS